 The consolidated financial statements have been prepared in accordance with all applicable HKFRSs, which collective term includes all applicable individual Hong Kong Financial Reporting Standards ("HKFRSs"), Hong Kong Accounting Standards ("HKAS") and interpretations issued by the Hong Kong Institute of Certified Public Accountants ("HKICPA").
-The consolidated financial statements also comply with the applicable disclosure requirements of the Hong Kong Companies Ordinance and the Rules Governing the Listing of Securities on GEM of the Stock Exchange (the "GEM Listing Rules").
+The consolidated financial statements also include the applicable disclosures required by the Hong Kong Companies Ordinance and the Rules Governing the Listing of Securities on GEM of the Stock Exchange (the "GEM Listing Rules").

-The consolidated financial statements have been prepared on historical cost basis.
+Items included in the financial statements of each of the Group's entities are measured using the currency of the primary economic environment in which the entity operates ("the functional currency").
 The consolidated financial statements are presented in Renminbi ("RMB"), which is different from Hong Kong dollar ("HK\$"), the functional currency of the Company.
 As the Group mainly operates in the PRC, RMB is used as the presentation currency of the consolidated financial statements.
 All values are rounded to the nearest thousand except when otherwise indicated.